jun-uen0/articles/articles/react/state/state_en.md

+## State
+In React, state is a data that is stored in the component.
+It is used to store data that changes over time.
+For example, if you want to store the number of times a button is clicked, you can use state.

 ## useState
 useState is a hook that lets we add a local state to our component.
 Where is state data?
 It is stored in the component's props.
 Which means we can not refer state from other components.
 But we can call the function (Ex.
 Example()) to use the state.

 ## Simple useState

 useState has __only one argumemnt__, and it's the initial value of the state.
 For example, the simple code below, uesState has an argument `0`.
 So variable'count' has '0' as initial value.

-You can declare different names to the state variables by using array destructuring. (`[count, setCount]`) It's very common to use 'set' as the name of the function that sets the state.
+You can declare different names to the state variables by using array destructuring. (`[count, setCount]`)
+It's very common to use 'set' as the name of the function that sets the state.
 If the first argument is 'name', then the second argument is 'setName'.

 ~~~jsx
 import React, { useState } from 'react';